-Many users have some kind of sequence they perform every time their operating system finished loading.
+Many users have some kind of sequence they perform every time they boot into their operating system.
 They start their favorite applications using shortcuts, the start menu or an application launcher.
-But no matter which way they choose they always have to perform the action several times until all applications are started.
+But no matter which way they choose to do it, they always have to click or press keys several times until all the programs have been started on the system .
 I usually load a web browser, an email client and a feed reader at the beginning with additional programs following minutes later.

-What if you could bundle applications together so that one click – one execution – will open them all.
-Lacuna Launcher is a contribution to Donation Coder’s NANY 2009 challenge.
+What if you could bundle applications together so that one click - one execution - will open them all.
+Lacuna Launcher is a contribution to Donation Coder's NANY 2009 challenge.
 What does it do?
-The portable software will launch all applications that are specified in a text document that gets loaded during application start.
+The portable software will launch all applications that are specified in a text document, so that you only have to launch that program to load all the programs listed here.

 Unzipping the software will reveal the application itself and a text document that contains a link to Notepad.
 This is being used as an example and can be modified accordingly.
 Just place one application per line including its full path in the text document.
 You can also point the application to shortcuts in case you want to launch applications with startup parameters.